History of Herne Bay Pier

 During The Great War steamer services were suspended and saw the entertainments and tramcars being used as air raid shelters.
 Normal service resumed after the conflict, with the old tramcars eventually being replaced by a petro-electric tramcar built at Strode Engineering Works in Herne.
 Unfortunately, the wooden theatre at the entrance to the Pier, which had been retained from the second Herne Bay Pier, was destroyed by fire in 1928.

 The outbreak of the Second World War in 1939 saw the end of the tram service.
 For the duration of the war the pier was closed and encased in barbed wire in case the Germans decided to land at Herne Bay as part of their intended invasion.
-To prevent enemy troops from landing, two sections of the pier were removed completely in 1940.
+To prevent enemy troops from landing on the pier head and just running up the pier, two sections of the pier were removed completely in 1940.

 In 1948 Herne Bay experienced another terrible storm, equal to that of 1897.
 Five years later, in 1953 the east coast of Britain took a terrible battering in February and the seafront and its properties were flooded.
 Ten years later, in the terrible winter of 1963, the sea froze.
 The pier which had stood for almost seventy years was beaten by the elements and declared unsafe.
 It closed in 1968.